Kybfl/Classic_Encryption_Algorithms/README.md

   The application starts with a basic login form requiring a username and password.
-This adds a simple layer of access control before using the main features.
+The information of users are located in the file “D:\Projects\Crypto\Cryptology_Project\Cryptology_Project\bin\Debug\net8.0-windows\Accounts.txt”.

 Main Page: